Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9

 1 - Hold up index finger to the sky and bow head

--Use the five fingers and make a “father” and “mother” using ASL (forehead & then to chin).
+5 - Use the five fingers and make a “father” and “mother” using ASL (open hand with thumb touching forehead & then chin).
 Then slowing swing arm in a circle: Draw hand down and then out across as if showing someone the “land.”
 Then raise hand straight up toward the Lord when say Lord.
 Finally hold arm and hand in front of you as if offering someone something.)

 - Motions & chant words: Cheerleader chant: A preposition (clap), relates (clap), a noun (hold out one arm straight with fist) or pronoun (hold out other arm straight with fist), to another word (move both arms across body to other side)

 - Speed up: Recite together saying it as slowly as you can.
 Get faster and faster each time you chant through it.
 Be sure to get silly on the 6th time through!

 - Sing to the tune of Frere Jacques.
 [Use the video below to get the tune.]